Anthony Eden: Family

 Robert Anthony Eden was born on 12 June 1897 at Windlestone Hall, County Durham, into a conservative family of landed gentry.
 He was the third of four sons of Sir William Eden, 7th and 5th Baronet, and Sybil Frances Grey, a member of the prominent Grey family of Northumberland.
 Sir William was a former colonel and local magistrate from an old titled family.
 An eccentric and often foul-tempered man, he was a talented water-colourist, portraitist, and collector of Impressionists.
 Eden's mother had wanted to marry Francis Knollys, who later became a significant Royal adviser, but the match was forbidden by the Prince of Wales.
-Although she was a popular figure locally, she had a strained relationship with her children, and her profligacy ruined the family fortunes, meaning Eden's elder brother Tim had to sell Windlestone in 1936.
+Although she was a popular figure locally, she had a strained relationship with her children, and her profligacy ruined the family fortunes, meaning Eden's elder brother Tim had to sell Windlestone Hall in 1936.
 Referring to his parentage, Rab Butler would later quip that Anthony Eden — a handsome but ill-tempered man — was "half mad baronet, half beautiful woman".

-Eden's great-grandfather was William Iremonger, who commanded the 2nd Regiment of Foot during the Peninsular War and fought under the Duke of Wellington (as he became) at the Battle of Vimeiro.
-He was also descended from Governor Sir Robert Eden, 1st Baronet, of Maryland, and, through the Calvert family of Maryland, he was connected to the ancient Roman Catholic aristocracy of the Arundell and Howard families (including the Dukes of Norfolk), as well as Anglican families including as the earls of Carlisle, Effingham and Suffolk.
+One of Eden's great-grandfathers was William Iremonger, who commanded the 2nd Regiment of Foot during the Peninsular War and fought at the Battle of Vimeiro under Sir Arthur Wellesley (the later Duke of Wellington).
+He was also descended from Governor Sir Robert Eden, 1st Baronet, of Maryland, and, through the Calvert family of Maryland, he was connected to the ancient Roman Catholic aristocracy of the Arundell and Howard families (including the Dukes of Norfolk), as well as Anglican families including the earls of Carlisle, Effingham and Suffolk.
 The Calverts had converted to the Established Church early in the 18th century to regain the proprietorship of Maryland.
 He also had some Danish (the Schaffalitzky de Muckadell family) and Norwegian (the Bie family) descent.
 Eden was once amused to learn that one of his ancestors had, like Churchill's ancestor the Duke of Marlborough, been the lover of Barbara Castlemaine.

 There was speculation for many years that Eden's biological father was the politician and man of letters George Wyndham, but this is considered impossible as Wyndham was in South Africa at the time of Eden's conception.
 Eden's mother was rumoured to have had an affair with Wyndham.
 His mother and Wyndham exchanged affectionate communications in 1896 but Wyndham was an infrequent visitor to Windlestone and probably did not reciprocate Sybil's feelings.
 Eden was amused by the rumours but, according to his biographer Robert Rhodes James, probably did not believe them.
 He did not resemble his siblings, but his father Sir William attributed this to his being "a Grey, not an Eden".

 Eden had an elder brother, John, who was killed in action in 1914, and a younger brother, Nicholas, who was killed when the battlecruiser blew up and sank at the Battle of Jutland in 1916.